 Earth Day Network launches A Billion Acts of Green® and The Canopy Project.
 Earth Day 2010 engages 75,000 global partners in 192 countries

-Earth Day will mark 50 years with global activations that aim to mobilize a billion people worldwide for transformative action for our planet
+Earth Day 2020 marked 50 years with global activations that aim to mobilize a billion people worldwide for transformative action for our planet